Journey to Pascha

 Discussion & Icon

 Show students the icon of Saint Maria Skobtsova, and if possible also some photos.
 Tell students that she was a nun who died in a Nazi concentration camp on Holy Friday of 1945.
-She did many things to help others, but the thing that got her sent to the concentration camp was giving false baptismal certificates to Jews, in order to save their lives.
+She did many things to help others, but the main thing that got her sent to the concentration camp was giving false baptismal certificates to Jews, in order to save their lives.
 She said that she must help everyone, in order to show her love for Jesus Christ.

 5